Skip to content

 The suffix :number is not a part of resulting property's name.
 It is still called ageInDays and is used just like before.

-# Extended Definition 0.3.0+
+Extended definition 0.3.0+

 A definition of computed properties as presented before is considered the simple and usual way.
 However, on processing such a concise definition a more complex format is created to firmly expose all information related to the computed property.